Tynemouth: Notable visitors

 Charles Dickens visited Tynemouth and wrote in a letter from Newcastle, dated 4 March 1867:

-'We escaped to Tynemouth for a two hours' sea walk.
-There was a high wind blowing, and a magnificent sea running.
-Large vessels were being towed in and out over the stormy bar with prodigious waves breaking on it; and, spanning the restless uproar of the waters, was a quiet rainbow of transcendent beauty. the scene was quite wonderful.
-We were in the full enjoyment of it when a heavy sea caught us, knocked us over, and in a moment drenched us and filled even our pockets.'

 Giuseppe Garibaldi sailed into the mouth of the River Tyne in 1854 and briefly stayed in Huntingdon Place.
 The house is marked by a commemorative plaque.

 Lewis Carroll states in the first surviving diary of his early manhood, that he met 'three nice little children' belonging to a Mrs Crawshay in Tynemouth on 21 August 1855.
 He remarks: 'I took a great fancy to Florence, the eldest, a child of very sweet manners'.

 Algernon Charles Swinburne arrived hot foot from Wallington Hall in December 1862 and proceeded to accompany William Bell Scott and his guests, probably including Dante Gabriel Rossetti on a trip to Tynemouth.
 Scott writes that as they walked by the sea, Swinburne declaimed his Hymn to Proserpine and Laus Veneris in his strange intonation, while the waves 'were running the whole length of the long level sands towards Cullercoats and sounding like far-off acclamations'.

 Peter the Great of Russia is reputed to have stayed briefly in Tynemouth while on an incognito visit to learn about shipbuilding on the Tyne.
 He was fascinated by shipbuilding and Western life.
 Standing 6 ft 8 in and with body-guards, he would not have been troubled by the locals.